kingluddite/web-dev-notes/js/mongo/02-understanding-mongodb.md

 Page 2 Results - db.posts.find({}, {title: true}).limit(2).skip(2).sort({title: -1})

 ## Language Drivers
-allow you to work with a given technology directly in the language of your application better ways to build applications than using the mongo shell
+Allow you to work with a given technology directly in the language of your application Better ways to build applications than using the mongo shell

 [list of language drivers for mongo](https://docs.mongodb.com/ecosystem/drivers/)